8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 Let’s go deeper.

-We’ll give the general characteristics of each, some things that fall into each category as of this writing, and how categories get larger or smaller in volume without necessarily changing the number of things in it.
+We’ll give the general characteristics of each, some things that fall into each category as of this writing, and how categories get larger or smaller in volume without necessarily changing the number of things in them.

 ## The plate (liabilities and expenses)